A/N: Warning for more violence in this chapter.

 “I would say saving a man’s life qualifies as great.”

 “They wouldn’t have killed you,” Roman said.
-His tone was still flippant, but he looked away from Gareth, embarrassed by the praise.
+His tone stayed flippant, but he looked away from Gareth, embarrassed by the praise.
 “Just robbed you blind.”

 “Don’t touch.
 To be fair, I can’t tell what you look like, either.
-Right now you look like an ogre who’s been stung by too many bees.”
+Right now you look like an ogre who’s been painted red and stung by too many bees.”

-Gareth scowled.
-They walked in silence for a minute, until he asked, “Why’d you do it?”
+They walked in silence for a minute, until Gareth asked, “So why’d you do it?”

 “What, save you?”